Latanoprost Ophthalmic SolutionPronunciation

-Latanoprost Ophthalmic Solution is indicated for the reduction of elevated intraocular pressure in patients with open-angle glaucoma or ocular hypertension.
+Latanoprost Ophthalmic Solution, 0.005% is indicated for the reduction of elevated intraocular pressure in patients with open-angle glaucoma or ocular hypertension.

-Patients with mean baseline intraocular pressure of 24 to 25 mmHg who were treated for 6 months in multi-center, randomized, controlled trials demonstrated 6 to 8 mmHg reductions in intraocular pressure.
-This IOP reduction with Latanoprost Ophthalmic Solution 0.005% dosed once daily was equivalent to the effect of timolol 0.5% dosed twice daily.
+Patients with mean baseline Intraocular pressure of 24 - 25 mmHg who were treated for 6 months in multi-center, randomized, controlled trials demonstrated 6 - 8 mmHg reductions in intraocular pressure.
+This IOP reduction with Latanoprost Ophthalmic Solution, 0.005% dosed once daily was equivalent to the effect of timolol 0.5% dosed twice daily.

 Results showed that the onset of noticeable increased iris pigmentation occurred within the first year of treatment for the majority of the patients who developed noticeable increased iris pigmentation.
 Patients continued to show signs of increasing iris pigmentation throughout the five years of the study.
 Observation of increased iris pigmentation did not affect the incidence, nature or severity of adverse events (other than increased iris pigmentation) recorded in the study.
 IOP reduction was similar regardless of the development of increased iris pigmentation during the study.